 Having experienced it himself, Cory Watson outlined how he introduced Datadog to the existing suite of monitoring tools at Stripe in an effort to grow their culture of observability.
-The roadmap he lays out for the successful introduction and adoption of a monitoring platform is simple but powerful: understand each team’s needs, start small, communicate, and hold yourself accountable.
+The roadmap he lays out for the successful introduction and adoption of a monitoring platform is simple but powerful: understand each team’s needs, lay a foundation, communicate, and hold yourself accountable.

 Understand each team’s needs

 When Cory first started at Stripe, increasing the level of insight into Stripe’s infrastructure and operations became one of his top priorities.
 Before suggesting any changes, Cory took the time to understand how Stripe had approached monitoring prior to his arrival.
 Understanding the status quo is important because it allows you to get a feel for what may need to change, what can be improved within existing tools, and where these tools simply fall short.

 Once you’ve familiarized yourself with the tools and processes in use, seek out the people or teams that use those tools every day and ask them what they like and what they would like to see improve.
 A new monitoring system’s ability to address the shortcomings of the legacy stack, without regressing on functionality, is where its value lies.
 To demonstrate the value of adding a new layer to your observability stack, you need to be able to address these two questions: